by Jada E. Watson

 – Natalie Maines

-In the 5th installment of the Keepers of the Flame blog, SongData dives into the trajectory of the Dixie Chicks’ last song to appear on Billboard’s Hot Country Singles Chart, and reflects on the trio’s place in country music culture.
+In the 5th instalment of the Keepers of the Flame blog, SongData dives into the trajectory of the Chicks’ last song to appear on Billboard’s Hot Country Singles Chart, and reflects on the trio’s place in country music culture.

 “We never once questioned ourselves, ever – because we never thought it was going to get played on radio.’